-Staff Development provides high-quality professional learning opportunities and customized support and services that are designed to advance the system's vision, mission, and goals by enhancing employee performance and developing employee capacity to lead in a system of world-class schools.
-We are committed to the development, support, and implementation of professional learning that is research-based, data-driven, student-focused, and sustainable over time.
+Gwinnett County Public Schools' Office of Staff Development provides high-quality professional learning opportunities and customized support and services designed to advance the system's vision, mission, and goals by enhancing employee performance and developing employee capacity to lead in a system of world-class schools.
+We are committed to developing, supporting, and implementing research and evidence-based professional learning that is data-driven, student-focused, culturally responsive, and sustainable over time.

 Gwinnett County Public Schools offers extensive professional learning opportunities for teachers in content, pedagogy, and processes.
-These opportunities are facilitated by the district office curriculum departments and local schools.
+The district office curriculum departments and local schools facilitate these opportunities.
 Teachers have multiple venues for gaining the knowledge and skills necessary to provide impactful instruction that meets students' needs.
 Staff Development supports and partners with local schools to ensure teachers receive differentiated, ongoing, professional learning to continuously improve.